 - Independent Group: 3

 Following a Governance Referendum in May 2016, Torbay’s electors voted to change the governance arrangements from a Mayor and Cabinet to a Leader and Cabinet.
 Therefore Torbay Council will only have an elected Mayor up until May 2019, after this time one of the 36 Councillors will be appointed by the Council to be the Leader of the Council.
 To find more about the difference between the two arrangements see Governance Referendum.

 It depends on the decision that needs to be made.
 The big decisions are made by the Elected Mayor and councillors.
 Officers make most day to day decisions.

 The Elected Mayor and all 36 councillors meet formally as the ‘’.
 At these meetings the Council sets a budget for services, the Council Tax and the Council’s plans are agreed (called the ‘policy framework’).
 The Council also deals with harbours, licensing and planning issues and appoints smaller groups of councillors (committees) to deal with these areas of work.

 Diagram showing the decision making committee structure.

-The Mayor makes most of the Council’s big decisions as long as they are within the budget and policy framework that is set by the Council.
-He mainly makes his decisions at the Council meetings.
-The Executive includes up to 9 councillors chosen by the Mayor who help and advise him.
+The Elected Mayor makes most of the Council’s big decisions as long as they are within the budget and policy framework that is set by the Council.
+He mainly makes his decisions at the Policy Development and Decision Group (Joint Operations Team) and (Joint Commissioning Team) meetings.
+The Executive includes up to 9 councillors chosen by the Elected Mayor who help and advise him.